the-shiny-pixels/the-shiny-pixels.github.io/_posts/2025-06-15-sphere-cone-test.markdown

 ![sphere-bounds-as-spherical-cone](/assets/images/conesphere-c.png){:style="display:block; margin-left:auto; margin-right:auto"}
 Then, from the law of cosines: `cos(β) = (d² - Sr² + Cr²) / (2*Cr*d)`

-When the Cr, Sr and d segments form a right triangle, we are sitting inbetween these 2 cases.
+When the `Cr`, `Sr` and `d` segments form a right triangle, we are sitting inbetween these 2 cases.
 That can be used to determine which formula we should use to compute the spherical sector.
 If `d² < Sr² + Cr²`, then Formula A is used; otherwise, Formula B is used.

 Putting everything together, here is a first naive implementation of our IntersectSphericalConeWithSphere test in HLSL:
 {% highlight hlsl %}